sindresorhus/p-retry/readme.md

 ### pRetry(input, [options])

 Returns a `Promise` that is fulfilled when calling `input` returns a fulfilled promise.
-If calling `input` returns a rejected promise, `input` is called again until the max retries are reached, it then rejects with the last rejection reason.
+If calling `input` returns a rejected promise, `input` is called again until the maximum number of retries is reached.
+It then rejects with the last rejection reason.

 It doesn't retry on `TypeError` as that's a user error.